MilanStaffehl/TNG-Cluster-paper/src/processors/README.md

 multiprocessing!
 The `multiprocessing` module will create a copy of the instance for every process - and you will run out of memory fast if your instance has pre-allocated memory for every field.
-Set fields to a default of `None`, i.e. treat data fields as type `Optional[NDArray]`.
+Set fields to a default of `None`, i.e. treat data fields as type `Optional[NDArray]`, and let `multiprocessing` gather and return the results.

-> NOTE: Due to the same reason, allocating memory for the data and then placing
+> NOTE: For the same reason, allocating memory for the data and then placing
 > it into the allocated memory space will not work during multiprocessing:
 > every process will receive its own copy of the instance, with every copy of
 > the data field containing a reference to a different location in memory.